bifravst/bifravst/docs/aws/FirmwareContinuousIntegration.rst

 Overview
 ********

-Every commit to the `firmware <https://github.com/bifravst/firmware>`_ repo will trigger a CI run on GitHub Actions.
+Every commit to the `Asset Tracker v2 of the nRF Connect SDK <https://github.com/nrfconnect/sdk-nrf/tree/master/applications/asset_tracker_v2>`_ repo will trigger a CI run on GitHub Actions.

 The CI run will